8 Indian Dishes We Think Are Indian But They Are Not.

 via – i.dailymail.co.uk

 When it’s raining, North Indians love to have this “Hot and Crispy Jalebi with Badam milk”.
 While in the south, it is preferred hot as well as cold.
 It is our favorite Jalebi.
-It was originated in the Middle East.
+It originated in the Middle East.
 Originally called as “Zalabiya” in Persian and Arabic.
-No doubt, Persian must have bought this to our country.
+No doubt, Persians must have brought this to our country.
 Thanks to them.

 via – www.folomojo.com